 5. Le Parc Les Crayères, Reims

 As you approach the Les Crayères mansion, it will soon become apparent you will be dining in style.
 The elegant, symmetrical façade of the early 20th-century chateau is matched in class only by the food served within.
 There are three different options to choose from at the estate.
 Michelin-starred Le Parc is their gourmet option and the menu here is deceptively simple, often stripping down the dish descriptions to just a couple of words denoting the seasonal and locally sourced delicacies.
-The thrill is in the execution; all food is cooked to perfection by the award-winning chef Philippe Mille.
+The thrill is in the execution; the menu is perfectly imagined by award-winning chef Philippe Mille.

 Location: 64 Boulevard Henry Vasnier 51100 Relms France